 1. Grow a vegetable garden

 Want to make your dinners al fresco taste even better?
 Consider making your own produce with a vegetable garden.
 Once you've figured out where you want to establish your garden, plant your favorite produce.
 (Herbs, tomatoes, zucchini...the sky's the limit!)
-If you want to strike a balance between form and function, take a cue from lifestyle blog Connie & Luna, who added a series of arbor trellises.
-That way, your greens can climb upward, creating a lush archway in the process.
+If you want to strike a balance between form and function, take a cue from lifestyle blog Connie & Luna (opens in new tab), who added a series of arbor trellises to their kitchen garden.
+With a trellis, your greens can climb upward, creating a lush archway in the process.

 Art is a staple of every gorgeous home, so why would your backyard be any different?
 Ashley Wilson of At Home With Ashley (opens in new tab) primed her wall with a fresh coat of white paint, and then dressed it up with streaks in every color of the rainbow.
 While this color-coded style never fails to make us smile, you can decorate your blank wall however you please.
 After all, beauty is in the eye of the beholder.